California Homestead Exemption Now Higher – Save Your Home

 What’s the Los Angeles County Median Home Value?

-It would be irresponsible at this early stage to tell you what the median home value of Los Angeles County is (or whichever is your county), because honestly, none of us are sure yet which data source should be used for the homestead exemption California.
-This is why, while the change is good, you’ll want a consultation to learn more, and whether your home is safe.
+It would be irresponsible at this early stage to put out a number.
+What is the median home value of Los Angeles County is (or whichever is your county)?
+No one is positive.
+Why?
+Because honestly, none of us are positive yet which data source should be used for the homestead exemption California.
+So, while the law change is good, you’ll want a consultation to learn more.
+You’ll want to meet with a professional to ensure your home is safe.

-Because this is the first month the changed California homestead exemption is in place, it’s new, it’s unsettled, and there is no agreed upon data source or authority for median real estate prices per county.
-In other words, there’s not yet a “Kelley Blue Book” for houses which this bankruptcy attorney is confident will hold up with a Chapter 7 trustee or bankruptcy judge.
+As this is the first month the changed California homestead exemption is in place, it’s new.
+The law is unsettled, and there is no agreed upon data source.
+Attorneys and trustees don’t have a go-to authority for median real estate prices per county.
+In other words, there’s not yet a “Kelley Blue Book” for houses.
+There’s no one data source this bankruptcy attorney is positive will hold up with a Chapter 7 trustee or bankruptcy judge.

 In time, these things will be litigated and most of us will gather around a particular source which is considered the authority, or at least one of them.
-You don’t want to be the first to find out the wrong way, so meet with an attorney who specializes in this field, and get peace of mind that you’re taking ever precaution you can to protect your home.
+You don’t want to be the first to find out the wrong way.
+So, meet with an attorney who specializes in this field.
+Then, get peace of mind that you’re taking ever precaution you can to protect your home.

-It’s possible by the time you read this page, which data to use for the California homestead exemption will be much clearer, so if you’re researching the Los Angeles County median home price, let’s have a consult.
+It’s possible by the time you read this page, things will settle down.
+Maybe by now, the data set to use for the California homestead exemption will be much clearer.
+If you’re researching the Los Angeles County median home price, let’s have a consult.

 Bottom line on the homestead exemption California